 I believe people have all the resources they need to create vital, human, inspiring businesses and to be fully alive at work.

-Having spent nearly two decades in big, corporate jobs, where fearful egos, sat in head-offices in charge of businesses that had the soul KPI-d out of them, I am passionate about creating business cultures where people and values are at the heart of the value-creation narrative, not numbers.
+Having spent nearly two decades in big, corporate jobs, where fearful egos, sat in head-offices in charge of businesses that had the soul KPI-d out of them, I am passionate about creating business cultures where people are at the heart of the value-creation narrative, not numbers.

 How did I get here?
 Well, it took a long time but eventually I joined the dots up between my undergraduate degree in English Literature (and a dissertation titled “A Psychoanalytic Perspective on the Work of Toni Morrison”), creating a “Finance as Storytellers” workshop at P&G, telling the story of my company’s potential to create value in M&A and as a Head of Investor Relations and generally never being happy until I’d fully understood and got to the bottom of something.
-I enjoy exploring the fundamental questions in life - one of my favourites being that asked by playwright and activist Eve Ensler in her book about her experience of uterine cancer In the Body of the World: “what if security was not the point of our existence?”
+I enjoy exploring the fundamental questions in life - one of my favourites being that asked by playwright (The Vagina Monologues) and activist Eve Ensler in her book about her experience of uterine cancer In the Body of the World: “what if security was not the point of our existence?”

 The values that drive me are vitality, connection, equality and imagination